 The U.S. Department of State sponsored a ten-day speaking tour of Egypt and Israel by Dr. Satloff to deliver the first-ever series of lectures to Middle East audiences on the Arab role in the Holocaust and its political relevance today.
 Read more about this speaking tour.

 Dr. Satloff addressed a Washington Institute Policy Forum upon the publication of Among the Righteous and presented images and documents from the book.
-Watch the video.
+Read a summary of the event.

 As a result of Dr. Satloff's work, the Israeli national Holocaust memorial Yad Vashem is considering recognizing Khaled Abdelwahhab as "Righteous Among the Nations" for risking his life to save Tunisian Jews from Nazi persecution.
 He would be the first Arab so recognized.
 Read the AP account.

 NewsHour with Jim Lehrer interviewed Dr. Satloff about Among the Righteous.
-Watch the program.
+Read a transcript.